 - From a Legal and Regulatory Perspective: This varies by country.
 Some jurisdictions might classify a BMW as an import based on the country of assembly, while others might consider the brand's origin or the proportion of foreign parts.

-Ultimately, whether or not a BMW is classified as an import depends on a person’s view of the brand or specific market definitions; for many consumers, a BMW's status as an import is part of its allure, symbolizing the brand's commitment to global quality and engineering excellence.
+Ultimately, whether or not a BMW is classified as an import depends on a person’s view of the brand or specific market definitions; for many consumers, a BMW's status as an import is part of its allure, symbolizing its commitment to global quality and engineering excellence.
 Regardless of its classification, BMW continues to be a global leader in the automotive industry, spanning borders internationally and redefining what it means to be an import in our modern world.

 If you would like more information on importing a BMW or any other vehicle, here are some resources to check out: